chiamtc/nodejs_grpc/README.md

 * in `client/browser/**` directory, refers to nodejs_grpc_react repo https://github.com/kuraby1389/nodejs_grpc_react instruction

 To check mongodb records, launch mongo service in terminal and `show dbs` and you should have `grpc` collection and inside you will have `employees` and `users` documents (in nosql terms)

+Open issue in this repo if you have any questions.